 Note: please open the Synder settings (Gear icon in the top right corner) → General tab and make sure that Skip synchronization for transactions in a foreign currency is OFF, for the app to process all currencies.
 Otherwise, Synder will only sync transactions in your home currency.

 Congrats, you’re all set and ready to sync transactions in multiple currencies!

 Synchronize each currency to its own account

 Recording original currencies during the synchronization will give you an opportunity to have each currency reflected in a specific account in your Chart of Accounts.
 This flow was designed for you if you have several bank accounts and receive payouts in different currencies.

 The setup involves:

 - Setting up accounts in each currency manually in your QuickBooks.

-- Selecting these accounts for syncing Sales, Fees and Expenses (PayPal only).
+- Selecting these accounts for syncing Sales, Fees and Expenses.

 - Selecting your Checking Account for payouts in all of the currencies (unless you have separate checking accounts for each currency).